 The North of 11A Major Area Structure Plan (MASP) has been adopted by The City of Red Deer as a statutory plan in accordance with Section 633 of the Municipal Government Act (MGA).
 This section of the MGA outlines the purpose of an area structure plan for providing a framework for subsequent subdivision and development of an area of land.
-It is The City's policy to require multineighbourhood and individual neighbourhood area structure plans for lands, prior to considering land use districting and subdivision.
-These plans must be consistent with the North of 11A MASP.
+It is The City's policy to require multineighbourhood and individual neighbourhood area structure plans for lands, prior to considering land use districting and subdivision; however, consideration may be given to subdivision applications or a limited range of uses provided they would not diminish the ability for urban style development in the long term.
+(Bylaw 3554/A-2021) These plans must be consistent with the North of 11A MASP.